drkvogel/bb-quizzes/notes/done.md

 ## done

+get rid of the other ones (intro1/2/3) - the only ones in use are:

+    "templateId": "home",
+    "templateId": "quiz2x2",
+    "templateId": "quiz3x3",
+    "templateId": "getReady",
+    "templateId": "thanks",

 description of images - size of icons and spacings between them for the 2 layouts for the Hoops system 553:31  error  event is defined but never used  no-unused-vars # `/*eslint-disable no-unused-vars*/ ` hoops - implement form submit